Reflecting on Two Years of Yoga

 So I guess the obvious question is whether it’s had any effect, whether I’m flexible or good at yoga now or something.

+Not really.
 I feel stronger.
-I can sit cross-legged for an extended period of time, though not entirely comfortably.
-Downward dog is alright while malasana is my new stress position.
+A lot of that is probably just figuring out the technique.
+I can sit cross-legged for an extended period of time, though not comfortably.
+Downward-facing dog is alright while malasana is my new stress position.
 I started attending a handstands class, and on a good day, I can manage about 8-10 seconds free-standing.
-There are still a number of basic hamstring– and hip-intensive poses that are completely inaccessible to me.
-If it ever helps my climbing, I think it’ll take at least another 5+ more years at this rate.
+Plenty of basic hamstring– and hip-intensive poses are still completely inaccessible to me.
+I’m skeptical that improved mobility, if it ever materializes, is likely to help my climbing.

 The thing I like though is that I don’t particularly care about the result.
-The part that keeps me coming back day to day is the process, seeing slow measures of progress even if my ability in some absolute sense will probably always remain quite elementary.
-I’ve always been particularly susceptible to analyzing meaning to the point of paralysis.
+The part that keeps me coming back day to day is the process, seeing slow measures of progress even if my ability in some absolute sense will probably always remain painfully elementary.
+I easily fall into the trap of analyzing meaning to the point of paralysis.
 Historically, I could pour my energy into running without questioning the meaning.
-Yoga fills that role for me at the moment.
-It’s not the meaningful thing for me, but it’s a meaningful thing, I have tomorrow’s class scheduled, and I plan to keep it up.
+Yoga fills that role for me at the moment, a place to focus my energy without worrying about why.
+It’s not the meaningful thing for me, but it’s a meaningful thing.
+In the coming year, I’m considering going to class less and working in some more self-guided practice.
+But until then, I have tomorrow’s class scheduled, and I plan to keep it up.

 [1]: Still is.